csteach/csteach.github.io/bibliography.md

 There is no specific textbook for this course.

+###### Week 13 - 9th April 2015

+  * Tyldesley, D.A. *Employing usability engineering in the development of office products.* Computer Journal, Vol. 31.
+No. 5, PP. 431-436.
+1988.

 ###### Week 10 - 19th March 2015

   * Robinson, W.L. *Conscious competency - the mark of a competent instructor.* Personnel Journal, 53.
 PP. 538-9.
 1974.